RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

     >
     > — Ruan Mei, about Screwllum

+    Ruan Mei and Screwllum certainly have very opposing ideas about life.
+One is a biologist who cultivates living organisms, while the other believes in supporting the rights of mechanical beings.
+While they both acknowledge and respect each other's beliefs, they do not consider each other as friends.
+They simply have a work relationship.

+    Ruan Mei's understanding of life is quite literal.
+A living being must be organic with the ability to grow, breathe, reproduce, and most imporantly, die.
+She views experiences such as emotions unnecessary and contradictory.
+Contrastingly, Screwllum believes in life in a metaphorical sense.
+One is truly living if they are experiencing and fulfilling life's moments.
+It doesn't matter if they are alive, it matters if they are living their life.

+    > *"Though I and Miss Ruan Mei have drastically different understandings about life, I completely comprehend her love for the life sciences."*
+    >
+    > — Screwllum, about Ruan Mei's understanding about "life"

+    An example that displays Ruan Mei's sense of literalism is in the *Geniuses' Repose* light cone.
+Screwllum is perfectly capable of eating "normal" food that humans eat.
+In fact, he even enjoys them.
+However, during their dessert break, Ruan Mei served Screwllum machine oil instead of tea and pastries.
+Because he was a robot, she did not acknowledge his ability to consume food like a living being.

+    However, both respect their differences in beliefs, and it is due to these very differences that they work together well when creating the Simulated Universe.
+Ruan Mei is in charge of creating the lifeform simulations, the creatures that live and breathe and interact with the Trailblazer, while Screwllum is in charge of the mechanical and engineering aspects of the project.

 === "Stephen Lloyd, #84"
     > *"Put a watermelon parfait in Herta's office and Stephen is sure to show up.
 Remember, the pumpkin ones will never attract him — those are for warding him off."*
     >
     > — Ruan Mei, about Stephen Lloyd

+    Due to Stephen Lloyd's extremely avoidant personality as well as Ruan Mei's introverted behavior, the two do not seem to interact very much.
+However, due to Stephen Lloyd's background in running fruit stands, he seems to enjoy fruit-related foods.
+Because Ruan Mei enjoys pastries, enjoying desserts may be something the two may have in common.

+    Ruan Mei talks about Stephen Lloyd as if he is some sort of creature that needs to be studied.
+She talks about baiting him with desserts to "summon" him or using a pumpkin parfait to "ward" him off.
+While this is quite consistent with her personality, as Ruan Mei does not really care about concepts such as empathy and humanity, the way she acknowledges him is still different from the other Genius Society members such as Herta or Screwllum.
+It may be due to the fact that the two hardly ever interact, nor do they ever seem to need to interact, that Ruan Mei finds him almost unfamiliar and unknown.

+    The only connection that Ruan Mei and Stephen Lloyd have is Ruan Mei's curio, the A-Ruan Pouch.
+Ruan Mei created this curio in order to "carry the universe in her pocket," though she had to seal it when its dimensionality kept expanding.
+Stephen Lloyd considered this curio as his most important companion due to the fact that he could hide inside it to avoid his family.

 === "Yu Qingtu, #55"
     > *"Yu Qingtu, Genius Society's #55, has an impressive taste in music.
 On account of her fantastic friendship with Ruan Mei, she once made a drink — to which she gave an eye-catching name taken from the title of her favorite ancient Amber Era music — as a gift."*